 - We ceased operating all wholly owned coal-fired electric generation facilities as more economical options exist to supply energy for our customers.
-This will further reduce our greenhouse gas emissions intensity as we progress toward our reduction target of 45% by 2030, compared to 2005 levels, from owned generating facilities.
-We had achieved a 30% reduction as of the end of 2021. - We set a near-term methane emissions intensity reduction target of 25% by 2030, compared to our 2020 rate, at our natural gas pipeline business.
-Natural gas will remain a foundational fuel in the effort to build a cleaner energy future, driving critical energy services that are vital to daily life and our nation's economy. - We established processes in 2021 to record all scope 1 and scope 2 greenhouse gas emissions data in 2022.
-Through this effort, we will establish our corporatewide greenhouse gas emissions baseline, analyze the data and identify reduction targets.
-We intend to provide this data in our next sustainability report, to be published in 2023. - We began working in 2022 to enhance our climate-related risks and opportunities reporting.
-We intend to provide more of this information in our next sustainability report. - Our board of directors tied executive officer incentive compensation to diversity, equity and inclusion results, which will further encourage our management team to emphasize and achieve our initiatives.
+This has helped reduce our greenhouse gas emissions intensity by approximately 40% as of the end of 2022 as we progress toward our reduction target of 45% by 2030, compared to 2005 levels, from owned generating facilities. - We set a near-term methane emissions intensity reduction target of 25% by 2030, compared to our 2020 rate, at our natural gas pipeline business.
+Natural gas will remain a foundational fuel in the effort to build a cleaner energy future, driving critical energy services that are vital to daily life and our nation's economy. - In early 2023, we set a methane emissions reduction target of 30% by 2035 compared to 2022 levels for our natural gas utility segment. - We tracked throughout 2022 our corporatewide scope 1 and scope 2 greenhouse gas emissions to establish our baseline.
+This data is included in this report.
+We will analyze the data and consider possible opportunities for additional reduction targets going forward. - We continue our efforts to document our climate-related risks and opportunities, as suggested by Task Force on Climate-related Financial Disclosures (TCFD) guidance, and have included more of this information in this report's appendices. - Our Board of Directors tied executive officer incentive compensation to diversity, equity and inclusion results, which will further encourage our management team to emphasize and achieve our initiatives.
 I also signed the CEO Action for Diversity and Inclusion Pledge in early 2022, committing to additional DEI actions in the workplace.

-As we expand ESG efforts across our corporation, we are outlining the path forward for each of our business units on this journey.
-We will continue sharing our roadmap with you.
-It is important to recognize a net-zero carbon emissions future will require technological advancements and sound public policy to ensure we can continue providing safe, reliable and affordable energy and infrastructure across the country.
-These are essential products and services for our customers.
+We look forward to the technological advancements and sound public policy that will help us advance to a net-zero carbon emissions future while ensuring we can continue providing essential, safe, reliable and affordable energy and services to our customers.

-As we make progress toward our goals, we will continue to act with integrity while Building a Strong America.
+As we continue to enhance ESG efforts across our corporation, we will continue sharing our efforts with you.

 Thank you for joining us on this journey.

+David L. Goodin

-David L. GoodinPresident and Chief Executive Officer August 1, 2022
+President and Chief Executive Officer

+August 1, 2023